If you'd like to know when new newsletters are published

 please register here to receive notifications

 The problem is not flying the problem is the dirty fuel.
 There are currently two alternatives: Sustainable Aviation Fuels (SAF) and Hydrogen.
 Hydrogen is extremely light and contains three times more energy per kilogram than jet fuel, which is why it’s traditionally used to power rockets.
-Hydrogen can be burnt in an engine or used in a fuel cell which combines hydrogen and oxygen to produce electricity, heat, and water.
-The development of both alternatives requires very considerable investment and kerosene remains very much cheaper.
+Hydrogen can be burnt in an engine or used in a fuel cell which combines hydrogen and oxygen to produce electricity, heat, and water or to make drop-in synthetic sustainable aviation fuels (synfuels).
+Synfuels are drop-in replacements for fossil-based kerosene and require no significant aircraft or engine changes.
+The development of all three alternatives requires very considerable investment and kerosene remains very much cheaper.
 It is obviously important that only green hydrogen is used, created using only renewable energy.
 Most hydrogen is still produced from fossil fuel methane which is mixed with steam at high pressures.
 This process releases significant CO2 emissions.

 Hydrogen offers an alternative fuel at least for flights up to 2,000km (1,200miles), New York is 5,600 km, Palermo in Sicily is 1,819km.
 SAFs have the advantaged that they are drop-in fuels, they can be added to kerosene reducing greenhouse gas pollution per passenger-km.
 Hydrogen has the advantage of zero greenhouse gas emissions.

 Short and medium-range flights generate two-thirds of current aircraft emissions.